wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.0.4.2 =
+Update now for 5 Framework code tweaks and full compatibility with WooCommerce version 2.1.9 and WordPress version 3.9.1

 = 1.0.4.1 =
 Important Upgrade!
 Upgrade now for full compatibility with WordPress version 3.9 and backwards to WP v3.7